lauslim12/node-docker-kubernetes/README.md

 # Node Docker Kubernetes

 Sample application to demonstrate how to implement a simple API with Node.js, Docker, and Kubernetes.
+This application is live in case you want to test things out.

-## API Documentation
+## Useful Links

-API documentation is available [here]().
+- [API Documentation](https://documenter.getpostman.com/view/15712851/TzRSfSqD) in Postman is available here.
+- [Click me](https://ndk-api.herokuapp.com/) to access the live version of the API.
+Be warned as this is deployed on Heroku, there is no Kubernetes / GKE at play here.
+I intentionally made this so people can test things out faster.
+- [DockerHub](https://hub.docker.com/r/lauslim12/node-docker-kubernetes) to access the docker image repository.

 ## Requirements